BlanahrAbarstyrn/spb_cargo_mgmt/README.md

 # Credits:
 - Background image was shared by スーパー初心者 Super Newb on Steam
 - A huge THANK YOU! to Mike Fay @ https://mikefay.info/wiki/index.php?title=Game-Death-Stranding-Loads
-    - Thanks to this wonderful rescource, we were able to back check our own findings
+    - Thanks to this wonderful rescource, we were able to back check our own findings or use his research to flesh out app capabilities for things we have not reached in game yet
-    - or use his research to flesh out app capabilities for things we have not reached in game yet
+- If you would like to check out the app without pulling the repo and creating your own environment, head to https://loristalter.com/cargo-optimizer/